123rand456/site-interim/README.md

-# Chizubo's Essays and Research
+# BBB's Essays and Research

 A personal website inspired by gwern.net, built with Astro and Tailwind CSS.